 *As of this post there were 12 fatalities from the Aurora shooting.

-Adopted Minnesota as his home shortly after marrying Minnesota Mom in 2002.
-Comes from good northern stock (Montana) so he handles the winters with ease.
+Adopted Minnesota as his home shortly after marrying The Mom in 2002.
+Comes from good northern stock and handles the winters with ease.

 Our first born son by one whole minute.
-Favorite activities include walking to the "coffee shop store" and having lunch at IKEA.
+Favorite activities include: walking to the "coffee shop store", having lunch at IKEA, and world geography.